NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 [Provide details to your hosting provider](#required-error-details-for-hosting-provider) to assist troubleshooting the issue.

-However, if the 500 error contains “cloudflare” or “cloudflare-nginx” in the HTML response body, provide [Cloudflare support](https://support.cloudflare.com/hc/articles/200172476) with the following information:
+However, if the 500 error contains “cloudflare” or “cloudflare-nginx” in the HTML response body, provide [Khulnasoft support](https://support.Khulnasoft.com/hc/articles/200172476) with the following information:

 1. Your domain name
 2. The time and timezone of the 500 error occurrence